 Ross School of Business – University of Michigan

-The Stephen M. Ross School of Business at the University of Michigan is located in the town of Ann Arbor and is part of the university’s undergraduate and graduate student body of over 45,000.
-In addition to its full-time MBA program, Ross also offers Evening and Weekend Part-Time MBAs, an Executive MBA, an Online MBA and a Global MBA.
-Ross is well regarded for its action-based learning approach—as evidenced by MAP, the consulting project that all first-year students must complete—as well as its extensive university resources and career placement across a broad range of industries.
+The Stephen M. Ross School of Business at the University of Michigan is located in the town of Ann Arbor and is part of the university’s undergraduate and graduate student body of over 48,000.
+In addition to its full-time MBA program, Ross also offers an Online and a Weekend part-time MBA, a 15-month Global MBA, and an Executive MBA.
+Ross is well regarded for its action-based learning approach—as evidenced by MAP, the consulting project that all first-year students must complete, and a wide range of student-led funds spanning multiple asset classes—as well as its extensive university resources, and career placement across a broad range of industries.

 What is the tuition for Ross's MBA program?

-The tuition for Ross’s MBA program is $68,646 per year.
-The total cost of the Ross MBA program is $92,834 per year; this includes budgeted living expenses.
+The tuition for Ross’s MBA program is $68,196 for Michigan residents and $73,196 for non-residents per year.
+The total cost of the Ross MBA program is $94,780 for in-state students and $98,780 for those from out of state; this includes budgeted living expenses.